 The Office of Marketing and Communications maintains close working relationships with the various print and electronic media in the region and seeks to enhance the University’s positive public image through them.

-All media releases and requests for coverage by the media must be coordinated through this office.
+All media releases and requests for media coverage must be coordinated through this office.
 The importance of a positive public image cannot be overemphasized.
-Any contact that represents the University to the community constitutes public relations, therefore it is University policy that all media inquiries must be directed to the Office of Marketing & Communications.
+Any contact with media that represents the University to the community constitutes public relations, therefore it is University policy that all media inquiries must be directed to the Office of Marketing & Communications.